tristanic/isolde/isolde/docs/source/gui/getting_started.rst

       nitrogens.
 If you run into this issue try adding the argument* ``metalDist 1.0`` *to your* ``addh`` *command.)*

-      Residues that are truncated to Ala or Gly will be treated by ``addh`` and ISOLDE as if they were true Ala or Gly residues.

-      *(Note: models with hydrogens added to truncated sidechains will be rejected by* ``phenix.refine`` *and - most likely - other refinement packages.
-If you have truncated sidechains I recommend removing hydrogens prior to saving your coordinates.)*

       In general, I recommend adding sidechains wherever possible - even if there is minimal density to support them, in the MD environment the contributions from each sidechain generally help in maintaining the geometry of surrounding residues.
-The `swapaa` mouse mode provided by ChimeraX and found near the bottom of the button panel to the left of the main GUI:
+Sidechains can be conveniently rebuilt using the `swapaa` mouse mode provided by ChimeraX and found in the "Right Mouse" tab in the menu ribbon above the  main GUI:

       .. figure:: images/swapaa.png
         :alt: SwapAA mouse mode icon

-      ... can help with this.
       Right-clicking on a protein atom and dragging up/down will iterate through building all standard amino acid residues.
-      Using this tool to simply "mutate" the residue to its own identity will give you a complete sidechain. **(IMPORTANT NOTE: Never perform edits that add or remove atoms while a simulation is running)**
+Using this tool to simply "mutate" the residue to its own identity will give you a complete sidechain.

+      **(IMPORTANT NOTE: Never perform edits that add or remove atoms while a simulation is running)**

   3. Alternative conformations (altlocs - that is, the same atom in two or more different places) are not currently supported.
-This is usually not a problem, since at the resolutions ISOLDE can help the most with altlocs aren't generally resolvable in the data anyway!
+This is usually not a problem, since at the resolutions ISOLDE can help the most altlocs aren't generally resolvable in the data anyway!

 .. _adding-maps: